veloren/book/src/contribute/workflow.md

 # Create a Merge Request

-Once your feature is ready for review create MR in GitLab out of your branch from `your-branch-name` to `master`.
+Once your feature is ready for review create MR in GitLab out of your branch from `your-nickname/your-branch-name` to `master`.
+Make sure to select ``Delete source branch`` for the MR.
 Feel free to add additional information to the description (optional).
 If you didn't bother following Rules For Commits above, please cleanup your branch now or consider setting the "squash commits"
 Then create a post in the discord and mention @Code Reviewer, someone will eventually look over the MR and will work with you together to get it merged